Michael Atkin and Tasmania Police (October 2019)

 Mr Atkin, an ABC journalist, submitted a request to Tasmania Police seeking information in relation to the gun trafficking trade in Tasmania in February 2015.
 Nearly 300 pages of information were claimed exempt under a range of different sections given the sensitivity of the information.
 The application of the various sections was largely supported by this office with a few minor changes to Tasmania Police’s decision.

-Ms Bakewell's sister passed away in St Helens and an investigation was conducted by Tasmania Police.
-Ms Bakewell was not satisfied with some aspects and utilised the Right to Information Act to obtain information in assisting work out the cause of death.
-Ms Bakewell refutes the finding of suicide and believes more sinister actions are responsible.
-The Ombudsman determined that the information at hand was not exempt under s30 and the information as released in full.
+S's sister passed away and an investigation was conducted by Tasmania Police.
+S was not satisfied with some aspects and utilised the Right to Information Act to obtain information to assist her work out the cause of death.
+S rejects the finding of suicide and believes more sinister actions are responsible.
+The Ombudsman determined that the redacted information was not exempt under s30 and the information was released in full.

 Mandy Squires and Department of Primary Industries, Parks, Water, and the Environment (March 2019)